-Asian Style Sweet Chili Sauce
+Sweet Chili Sauce

 In the last few years, my preserving has dropped off or simply fallen back on the easier, less time consuming means of freezer jams, etc. Which is all fine and dandy.
-I actually favor the brighter flavors of freezer jams, made with fresh summer berries that we’ve just picked.
-But I still always yearn to do some canning…
+I actually favor the brighter flavors of no-cook freezer jams, made with fresh summer berries that we’ve just picked – I especially like this raspberry blackberry freezer jam.

 If you don’t know Rebecca, get acquainted by visiting her blog Foodie with Family.
 Her recipes always tempt me, while her awesome quirky personality and humor make me feel right at home.
-The first time I met Rebecca, I instantly liked her, dangly whisk earrings and all (she really has a pair!).
+The first time I met Rebecca, I instantly liked her – dangly whisk earrings and all (she really has a pair!).
 I think we would make great neighbor lady friends.

 Rebecca is skilled in the kitchen in ways that many more people should aim to emulate.
 She is frugal, resourceful, and efficient with her materials, time, and money.
 Yet, she manages to always add in these funky little twists of creativity that make the seemingly mundane feel like fun.
 She’s a kitchen wiz, I tell ya.